miya0001/content-template-engine/README.md

 } );
 ```

-Then you can use this value in the template.
+Then you can use this variables in the template.

 ```
 {{ acf.foo }}